 What Happens When Credit Card Debt Goes to Collections?

 Nobody likes calling customers daily to tell them how much credit card debt they have.
-While the follow-ups might become redundant, the debt is likely to be sent to debt recovery agencies for credit card debt collection to ensure
+While the follow-ups might become redundant, the debt is likely to be sent to debt recovery agencies for credit card debt collection to ensure effective debt recovery solutions in case no recoveries are made through internal efforts.

 Source: Freepik